 Bleeding in early pregnancy can be very distressing but it does not always mean you are having a miscarriage.
 It affects one in four women, and many will go on to have a healthy baby.

 If you are bleeding in early pregnancy (the first 12 weeks), talk to your GP or midwife as soon as possible.

 Early Pregnancy Assessment Clinic (EPAC)

-You may be referred to EPAC at Hospitals, a specialist service for women experiencing pain and bleeding in early pregnancy, when the pregnancy is of an unknown location.
+You may be referred to EPAC at hospitals.
+This is a specialist service for women experiencing pain and bleeding in early pregnancy, when the pregnancy is of an unknown location.

 Women with gestational trophoblastic disease (GTD), also known as molar pregnancy, and women with a confirmed miscarriage are also patients at the clinic.